Air Force Office of Special Investigations: Air Force Academy Informant Program

 In December 2013, The Colorado Springs Gazette reported that OSI was operating a Confidential Informant Program at the U.S. Air Force Academy (USAFA), Colorado Springs, CO, which recruited cadets to gather information about other rule breakers and criminals.
 The program left the recruits to take responsibility for both the initial incident that got them into trouble and any subsequent rule-breaking behavior resulting from the directions of OSI agents.
 One of the cadets who participated said, "...it was effective.
 We got 15 convictions of drugs, two convictions of sexual assault.
 We were making a difference.
 It was motivating, especially with the sexual assaults.
 You could see the victims have a sense of peace."

 In response, the USAFA Superintendent will now have oversight of the program at the Academy.
 Though the Superintendent will be aware of the operations, OSI will still have command and control of the program.

-Failure to report information to the FBI
+Specialities

-In 2017, former Airman Devin Kelley shot and killed 26 people and wounded 22 others at the First Baptist Church of Sutherland Springs, TX.
-According to media and a Department of Defense Inspector General report, Kelly was convicted of assault and discharged from the Air Force.
-This information was supposed to be reported by OSI to the FBI's Criminal Justice Information Services Division.
-Had this occurred, Kelley would have been unable to purchase a firearm legally through a Federal Firearms License (FFL).
-OSI failed to send the data four times.
-According to the SECAF, "the failure in reporting Kelley's criminal history was not an isolated event unique to this case or to Holloman AFB, NM, where the investigation unfolded."
+OSI has a number of specialties composed of experienced Special Agents: